-Since August 6, people – from the very young to the young-at-heart – have been hunting for monsters all over the island!
+From the very young to the young-at-heart hunting for monsters all over the island makes physical activity fun.

 Since August 6, people — from the very young to the young-at-heart — have been hunting for monsters all over the island!
 For those who have yet to jump on the bandwagon, Pokémon Go is a mobile game that couples augmented reality (AR) with your smartphone’s global positioning system (GPS) to help you hunt for adorable creatures known as Pokémon.
 By flicking Pokémon balls at these monsters, you can trap them and subsequently, use them to battle other monsters at Gyms, which are found at selected venues.
 Apart from Gyms, Pokémon trainers can also visit landmarks called Pokéstops to collect useful items that can be used in the game.